theSaarco/krb5-helm/spark/README.md

 7. `'spark.executor.extraJavaOptions'` - I use this to pass the `java.security.krb5.conf` parameter to the executor JVM.
 This is also passed through the `'spark.kubernetes.kerberos.krb5.path'` parameter, so one of them seems to be redundant.
 Will need to check which one...
 8. `'spark.executorEnv.HADOOP_CONF_DIR'` - tells the executor where to find the Hadoop configuration.
 Critical parameter
 9. `'spark.kerberos.keytab'` and `'spark.kerberos.principal'` - these of course are critical so that Spark knows how to authenticate to Kerberos, and enable renewing of the Kerberos tickets once they expire (for long running tasks)
-10. `'spark.kerberos.access.hadoopFileSystems'` - still need to verify whether this is really critical

 The notebook also has a small section on some other confgurations which exist and may or not bring any benefit at all.